 Danny enlisted in the NC Army National Guard after high school and went on to play football at Appalachian State University.
 After college, he got in law degree and came back to Robeson County to work in a small law office.
 Danny later became a prosecutor in the Robeson County District Attorney’s Office.

-He was deployed to Iraq and later Kuwait, and currently holds the rank of Major after 20 years of service.
+He was deployed to Iraq and later Kuwait, and currently holds the rank of Lt.
+Colonel after 20 years of service.

 Today, Danny operates his own firm and lives in Lumberton with his wife Jill – a public school teacher – and two kids.
 He continues to serve in the North Carolina Army National Guard.